 Each Slumberkin has a keepsake Affirmation Card and an accompanying Sleepytime Rhyme and it is developed around a social skill.
 Their mission is to provide parents or caregivers with resources that promote positive skills, while being the cutest, snuggle-worthy best friends for little ones.

 As a professional counselor for the grade k-8, Kelly Oriard works together with the special education teacher, Callie Christensen created Slumberkins.

 Entrepreneurs: Joshua Esnard

-The Cut Buddy is patented and the only design with multiple expertly-designed and tested curves and lines to give you maximum possibilities to achieve the best cut possible.
-It also minimizes and eliminates beard and hair shaping mistakes!
+The Cut Buddy is patented and minimizes and eliminates hair and beard shaping mistakes!
+Its tested curves and lines give you maximum possibilities to achieve the best cut possible and it is the only design with multiple expertly-designed.